samstav/simpl/README.md

         backend:
           components: *mysql
       options:
-        blueprint:
         instance_count:
           type: number
           label: Number of Instances
           description: The number of instances for the specified task.
           default: 2
           constrains:
           - {service: web, resource_type: compute, setting: count}
           constraints:
           - greater-than: 1 # this is an HA config

 ### Deployments

 A deployment defines and points to a running application and the infrastructure it is running on.
+It basically says "I took blueprint X and deployed it to environment Y using the following options".
 It combines a blueprint, an environment to deploy the resources to, and any additional inputs specific to this deployment.

     # Actual running app and the parameters supplied when deploying it